 Michael 'It's with Una Stubbs behind in the orange immersion suit who played the scare crow in Worzel Gummidge a very charming lady'

-The next radio proposition came from Chris Carey in 1987 he, Sybil Fennell & Michael sourced gear in England & Holland and bought the Radio Paradise kit from the Dutch authorities who had impounded it
+The next radio proposition came from Chris Carey in 1987 he, Sybil Fennell and Michael sourced gear in England and Holland, they bought the Radio Paradise kit from the Dutch authorities who had impounded it

-The extension of British Territorial waters & intervention & the risk of a raid, shelved the project
+The extension of British Territorial waters and intervention with the risk of a raid, the project was shelved

-For a limited period of time only: To celebrate 30 years of victory over the Dutch & German terrorist invasion of Sealand.
-The Principality is offering 'Individual Noble Titles' Lord, Lady, Baron & Baroness in recognition of support
+For a limited period of time only: To celebrate 30 years of victory over the Dutch and German terrorist invasion of Sealand.
+The Principality is offering 'Individual Noble Titles' Lord, Lady, Baron and Baroness in recognition of support

 During the invasion Prince Michael of Sealand was held prisoner for four days until being landed illegally on the Dutch coast.
 Sealand launched a counter attack sliding down ropes from a helicopter 100 foot above the raging North Sea to recaptured the fortress island

 N.B Also in appreciation for their services to the Principality of Sealand honorary titles are being issued to a select group of supporters, including Danny Wallace, Ben Fogle, Terry Wogan, George Stroumboulopoulos and Jeremy Clarkson

 Click on the Link document(s) image above or Sealand seal below

 This feature does not intend to duplicate information published elsewhere or make legal or otherwise opinions, reference links are provided as applicable

 With grateful thanks to Michael Bates for his help in producing this feature which continues in Sealand Radio - Part 3